maschhoff/nextcloud_securipy/Readme.md

-# Nextcloud Securipy - Nextcloud Security Checker
+# Nextcloud Securipy - Scheduled Nextcloud Security Checker

 This it an automated security checker for nextcloud.
 Based on the official scan API from nextcloud it checks your url and gives you a notification if there are security issues.